-- (1) The capital requirement for NSLT health risk under regulation 25(1)(d) is the lower of- - (a) the sum of- - (i) the capital requirement for NSLT health premium and reserve risk as determined under regulation 59 (NSLT health premium and reserve risk capital requirement); - (ii) the capital requirement for NSLT health lapse risk as determined under regulation 60 (NSLT health lapse risk capital requirement); - (iii) the capital requirement for NSLT health catastrophe risk as determined under regulation 61 (NSLT health catastrophe risk capital requirement); - (iv) a diversification adjustment as determined under paragraphs 1 and 0 in Schedule 1 (diversification adjustment and correlation matrices); and

-- (b) the insurer's retention limit on an aggregate stop loss risk mitigation arrangement less a deduction for any claims covered under the arrangement that have been settled. - (2) In paragraph (1)(b), a stop loss risk mitigation arrangement must meet the requirements of regulation 66(4) in order for it to be taken into account.
+- (1) The capital requirement for NSLT health risk under regulation 25(1)(d) is the lower of, - (a) the sum of, - - (i) the capital requirement for NSLT health premium and reserve risk as determined under regulation 59; - (ii) the capital requirement for NSLT health lapse risk as determined under regulation 60; - (iii) the capital requirement for NSLT health catastrophe risk as determined under regulation 61; - (iv) a diversification adjustment as determined under paragraphs 1 and 18 in Schedule 1; and - (b) the insurer's retention limit on an aggregate stop loss risk mitigation arrangement less a deduction for any claims covered under the arrangement that have been settled. - (2) In paragraph(1)(b), a stop loss risk mitigation arrangement must meet the requirements of regulation 66(4) in order for it to be taken into account.